Batiste32/Avatars/README.md

 ## Usage

 You can open the `launcher.bat` file to directly open the program, given you've followed the installation step.
 A command panel will open up asking you to input the name of the character to load.
+If you don't specify the name and skip this question, the last character loaded will be used.